Innovative Use of Materials & Assets

 Alternative Fuel Vehicles

 INDOT has further expanded its sizeable alternative fuel vehicle fleet.
-Launched in June 2011, INDOT’s alternative fuel vehicle program now involves 634 vehicles, including 32 compressed natural gas (CNG) trucks which can run on CNG, gasoline or diesel fuel, 19 CNG-powered dump trucks, and 583 small and full-size pickup trucks and vans that have been converted to run on propane or gasoline.
+Launched in June 2011, INDOT’s alternative fuel vehicle program now involves 634 vehicles, including 32 compressed natural gas (CNG) trucks which can run on CNG, gasoline or diesel fuel and 19 CNG-powered dump trucks.
 The program reflects INDOT’s move to implement innovative, creative, and fiscally responsible solutions into its operations while transitioning its fleet to run on cleaner, less expensive alternative fuels.
-To support the propane-powered vehicles, INDOT installed 115 propane fueling sites at its facilities across the state as part of the largest statewide alternative fuel network.
-The sites are situated so that most of Indiana is located within 30 miles of a fueling site.
-The sites also provide propane for INDOT forklifts, mowers and equipment that prepares hot mix asphalt for road repair.
 Fourteen CNG fueling stations are publicly available in Indiana.
 Six of the stations opened in 2013, which enables INDOT to expand the availability and use of CNG vehicles.
 INDOT’s alternative fuel fleet reduced fuel costs by more than $1.17 million in FY 2013 and more than $2.75 million since the program’s inception.

 Each year, INDOT road construction and reconstruction projects reuse a great deal of waste materials produced during resurfacing and reconstruction activities.
 Asphalt roof shingles, steel slag, reclaimed asphalt pavement and recycled concrete are among the items that can be reused to save resources and cut costs.
 For example, more than 95 percent of INDOT’s hot mix asphalt includes some recycled asphalt pavement or recycled shingles, which keeps those materials out of Indiana landfills.
 INDOT also uses iron and steel slag – a waste product from iron and steel production – as an aggregate in hot mix asphalt for road construction and paving.
 The agency’s recycling activities also involve the recovery and recycling of scrap steel and aluminum – including road signs and posts, guard railings, and miscellaneous items – which are sold to vendors at competitive prices.
 INDOT recycling activities also target special and universal wastes – including oil, tires, light bulbs, and batteries – discarded at department facilities and along Indiana roadways, INDOT in 2013 recycled more than 40,000 gallons of waste oil and more than 250 drums of vehicle- and equipment-related waste and approximately 40 drums of universal waste, including light bulbs, household batteries and waste ballasts.
 See Recycling & Waste Diversion for more information.